Last updated: May 25, 2018

-If you have given permission, we and our group companies may wish to provide you with information by email about special features of the Site or any of our other goods and services we think may be of interest to you.
-We will inform you (before collecting your data) and seek your permission if we intend to use your data for such purposes.
+We and our group companies may wish to provide you with information by email about special features of the Site or any of our other goods and services we think may be of interest.
+Where the content of this email regards products and services specifically related to the business/service you provide we will be contacting you under the criteria of Legitimate Interest.
+We may also provide you with information by email about special features of the Site or any of our other goods and services we think may be of interest by collecting your consent.
 If you would rather not receive this marketing information, or you no longer wish to receive it, you can always decline and/or opt out (see below).

 If you have given permission, we may also want to contact you by email to provide you with information we think may be of interest to you from carefully selected third parties.
 Again, we will inform you (before collecting your data) and seek your permission if we intend to use your data for such purposes.
 If you would rather not receive such third party information from us, or you no longer wish to receive it, you can always decline and/or opt out (see below).